RedHatSatellite/soe-ci/README.md

 ### Jenkins Server

-NB I have SELinux enabed on the Jenkins server and it poses no problems.
+NB I have SELinux enabled on the Jenkins server and it poses no problems.

 #### Installation